gringobrasiliero/gringobrasiliero.github.io/_posts/2018-07-29-lets_hoist_the_flag_me_mateys_variables_and_hoisting_in_js.markdown

 This refers to the object that owns the space that this is currently in.
 If you console.log this at the global scope, it refers to the window object.

 ```
-console.log(typeof(this))
+console.log(this)
 // Window {postMessage: ƒ, blur: ƒ, focus: ƒ, close: ƒ, frames: Window, …}
 ```
-However, if you put this into a function, it comes back as an object.
+If you put this into a function, it comes back as an object.

 ```
 function afunction() {
 console.log(typeof(this))
 }

+afunction()

 //Object
 ```
 ```